Who I am

 There's a lot in a name.

 Faber is as in Homo Faber, which translates in modern language to human, the maker.
-I inherited from my paternal line of carpenters, engineers, and home appliance technicians an ability to understand how machines serve or don't serve the ends we intended when creating them.
-Working in digital technologies where everything centers on data, I have found that the question of who these systems serve is more important than ever.
+I inherited from my paternal line of carpenters, engineers, and home appliance technicians an ability to understand how structures serve or fail to serve the ends we intended when creating them, but I apply these skills primarily to the intangible world: processes, organizational cultures, & perceptions, and how these seemingly abstract ideas become embedded in technologies, work flows, and language.

 What I do